 As Maya explains: “When it comes to your pricing, think about what they are willing to pay to get this transformation in their life – in their love life, in their business, in their health, in their wealth.
 That’s what you want to think about.”

-If there’s one consistent red flag for potential customers, it’s when a self-styled expert tries to do a hard sell of their services or expertise.
+However, if there’s one consistent red flag for potential customers, it’s when a self-styled expert tries to do a hard sell of their services or expertise.
+It can make your audience feel like you’re more in it for the money than you are for the knowledge-sharing, which creates feelings of disloyalty (ultimately negatively impacting your reputation as a great industry expert).

 When you’re positioning yourself as a go-to person in your industry, there may be times when you’ll get a call saying “Hey, we have a segment coming up and we’re looking for an expert to speak about it tomorrow.”

-To come across as an expert to your audience, you need to be so familiar with your content that you could talk about it with 10 minutes notice.
+If you want to earn the label as an expert, you need to be so familiar with your content that you could talk about it with 10 minutes notice – with ease.

-Be aware that as your profile grows, people will assume that since you’re an expert on one thing, you’ll also be an expert on something that’s slightly related.
-For example, you know about green energy so you’ll be able to talk about electric cars.
+Be aware that as your profile grows, people will assume that you can also talk on related topics to your specialization.
+For example, if you know about green energy, you’ll be able to talk about electric cars.
+While these assumptions can sometimes be true, often they won’t be.
+And you need to be honest about it.

 When people are looking for an expert to speak on their particular topic, one of the first places they go is Google.
 They will search for certain terms to find a relevant expert.